szcompressor/QoZ/README.md

 * make
 * make install

 Then, you'll find all the executables in [INSTALL_DIR]/bin and header files in [INSTALL_DIR]/include.
-A Cmake version >= 3.13.0 is needed and we recommend use gcc version 9.x to compile the code.
+A Cmake version >= 3.13.0 is needed and we recommend to use gcc version 9.x to compile the code.

 ## Single compression/decompression testing Examples